 The Nikon COOLPIX P950 is a superzoom bridge camera.
 It performs similarly overall to the Nikon COOLPIX P1000, except it has a slightly shorter maximum focal length.
 Still, its 83x zoom lens gives you the versatility to shoot wider angle shots or zoom in on faraway subjects.
 Image quality is good overall, with great dynamic range and minimal noise at higher ISO levels, but like most bridge cameras, you lose a lot of sharpness as you raise ISO due to the smaller sensor size.
 Unfortunately, its autofocus system is quite bad, as it struggles to keep moving subjects in focus.
 It's also a hefty camera that may be difficult to carry around for long periods.
 It's okay for video, but its video quality and autofocus performance leave a lot to be desired.

-The Nikon COOLPIX P950 is a poor choice for travel photography.
+The Nikon P950 is a poor choice for travel photography.
 Its large size and weight make it cumbersome to take with you on the go.
 It also has a bad autofocus system that struggles to maintain focus on moving subjects.
-On the upside, its image quality is good overall, and it has very good battery life, although this can vary with settings and usage.
+On the upside, its image quality is decent overall for its class, and it has very good battery life, although this can vary with settings and usage.

-The Nikon COOLPIX P950 is okay for landscape photography.
-It has good overall image quality, with great dynamic range to capture details in high-contrast landscape shots.
-It also has a fully articulated screen that gets quite bright to overcome glare.
-It feels fairly comfortable to use overall, but its large size and weight may make it too cumbersome to take to remote shooting locations.
+The Nikon P950 is okay for landscape photography.
+It has okay overall image quality for its class, though its dynamic range is limited.
+It has a fully articulated screen that gets quite bright to overcome glare.
+Overall, it feels fairly comfortable to use, but its large size and weight may make it cumbersome to take to remote shooting locations.

-The Nikon COOLPIX P950 isn't bad for sport and wildlife photography.
+The Nikon COOLPIX P950 isn't bad for sport and wildlife photography, especially for casual photos and birding.
 Its extremely long max focal length lets you capture very far-off subjects.
 However, its autofocus system performs badly, so it struggles to keep moving subjects in focus.
 Its continuous shooting speed is passable, but it has a very small buffer size that may slow you down when trying to capture fleeting moments, as it can only shoot in bursts of 10 photos.

-The Nikon COOLPIX P950 isn't bad for vlogging.
+The Nikon COOLPIX P950 isn't intended for vlogging.
 It has a fully articulated screen, which is great for monitoring yourself as you record.
 However, its large size and weight make it awkward to hold for self-recording or longer periods of use.
-Video quality is decent in 4k, but there's noticeable grain and visual noise in FHD.
-Its autofocus performance is also disappointing, but on the upside, its video stabilization feature does a great job of reducing camera shake in FHD.
+Video quality is also mediocre.
+Its autofocus performance is disappointing, too, but on the upside, its video stabilization feature does a great job of reducing camera shake in FHD.

-The Nikon COOLPIX P950 is okay for studio video.
-Video quality is decent in 4k, but it degrades significantly in FHD, with noticeable grain and noise.
+The Nikon P950 isn't meant for studio video.
+Video quality is mediocre in 4k, and it degrades significantly in FHD, with noticeable grain and noise.
 Its menu system is satisfactory, but some settings may be a bit confusing or difficult to configure.
 On the upside, it supports clean HDMI output to connect an external recorder without any overlays, and it has a microphone jack as well as a hot shoe on which to mount a mic.
 However, it doesn't have a headphone jack, which may be disappointing if you want to monitor your audio levels in greater detail.

-The Nikon COOLPIX P950 isn't for action video.
-It's far too big and heavy to mount on an action cam mount, and it's not waterproof, although this isn't something we currently test.
+The Nikon P950 isn't designed for action video.
+It's far too big and heavy to mount on an action cam mount, and it's not waterproof.
 It also doesn't support higher frame rates to capture high-speed video for generating smooth slow-motion footage.

 The Nikon COOLPIX P950 only comes in one color variant: 'Black'.
 You can see our unit's label here.